malramsay64/phd-thesis/03_Glassy_Dynamics/conclusion.md

 of dynamic heterogeneities described by the free energy model of dynamics.

-@sec:sed explains the breakdown of the Stokes--Einstein--Debye relations.
+@Sec:sed explains the breakdown of the Stokes--Einstein--Debye relations.
 This describes two types of dynamics, the short timescale jump dynamics where the assumption of Brownian dynamics no longer holds.